phillipskevin/can-hyperscript/README.md

 ### can-compute

-If a compute is passed as an attribute or child, [can-view-live](http://canjs.com/doc/can-view-live.html) will be used to update the HTML whenever the value of the compute changes.
+If a compute is passed as an attribute or child node, [can-view-live](http://canjs.com/doc/can-view-live.html) will be used to update the HTML when the value of the compute changes.

 ```js
 import h from 'can-hyperscript';